Meet the speaker: Josefin Lindegren

 Susan Webster, collector and researcher of knitting tools, will present The development of circular knitting needles during the 20th century

+In the 1930s, American firms were offering rigid plastic circulars in parallel with metal circulars.
+The early materials such as celluloid and casein were easier to manipulate but the rigid plastics were hard to store and some were highly flammable.
 By the late 1930s, nylon and other flexible plastics had been developed, although all such innovations were soon sucked into war production.
-World War II had many effects on hand knitting tools including no nickel-plating to prevent rust, the dropping of English sizing in the US for double points and circulars, and shortages of materials which forced reliance on “make-do and mend”.
+World War II had many effects on hand knitting tools such as no nickel-plating to prevent rust, no British sizing in the US for double points or circulars, and shortages of materials which forced reliance on “make-do and mend”.
+Soon after the war, flexible nylon circulars with metal pins and entirely nylon single piece circulars appeared.
+There were similar to the earlier rigid plastics but much more flexible.
+Few advances have been made in the basic tool since this era.

 Biography for Susan Webster